SAP-samples/btp-task-center-integration/s4hana-scenario/s4h-cust-pfcg-create-role-task-detail-service.md

 9. **Save** and **generate** the role.

-<sup>i</sup> The path and settings might differ depending on your release version.
+<sup>i</sup> The path and settings might differ depending on your SAP S/4HANA release version.
 Please check that you have selected the right version for [Create Role for Task Detail Service](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/0f18dddf28764f5b807ecd80549044cc/fef6f08bd6f248f6a0c9d643b281709d.html?version=2021.002) in SAP Help Portal documentation.